 Time Requirement: Meets two or three times annually (differing depending if it is a GA year), for two to four days each.
 Minimum annual time requirement of eight days (includes travel); subcommittee and special task group work may also include conference calls, time commitment at least 3 hours a month outside of meetings.

-Nominated by GANC: 16 At-Large – for a four year term, one from each synod.
+Nominated by GANC: 14 At-Large – for a four year term, distributed as equal as possible from the regions described by Standing Rule I.1.d.
+No two members shall reside in the same presbytery.
 Representation categories for membership will be described in the GACOR Manual of Operations but shall be in accordance with the principles of unity and diversity in F-1.0403.

 Find out more about the General Assembly Committee on Representation.